Ken Seebeck, League Director

 He has a large network of bicycle-industry contacts.
-He is a Board member of the New Jersey Bike-Walk Coalition, the state’s largest bike-ped advocacy group; and a founding Board member of Highlands Economic Development and Tourism Corp., a local non-profit devoted to eco-tourism.
+He is a former Board member of the New Jersey Bike-Walk Coalition, the state’s largest bike-ped advocacy group; and a founding Board member of Highlands Economic Development and Tourism Corp., a non-profit devoted to eco-tourism.

 Larry Towner, Coach Supporter